 Further inland the Lincolnshire Wolds rise above the agricultural land surrounding them and are the highest hills between Kent and Yorkshire.
-The East of England is steeped in history with both rural and urban areas influenced by the Romans, Anglo Saxons and Vikings.
-Lincoln, Norwich, Ely, and Peterborough all boast impressive Cathedrals whilst the area is dotted with abbeys and castles including Bury St Edmunds Abbey, Castle Acre Priory, Framlingham Castle, Nottingham Castle and many more whilst the fascinating Anglo Saxon royal burial ground can be visited at Sutton Hoo in Suffolk.
+The City of Lincoln is easily visited from our hostels in the area.
+It is well known for its cathedral which has featured in a number of films including the Da Vinci Code.

-Colchester’s is Britian’s oldest recorded town and was once the capital of Roman Britain, whilst Ipswich has a long history as an important port.
-Nottingham boasts a fascinating system of caves underneath the city whilst three of it’s pubs; The Bell, The Salutation and The Trip to Jerusalem fight it out with Ye Olde Fighting Cocks, St Albans, for the title of Oldest Pub in England!
-Lovers of the seaside visit the popular seaside resorts of Great Yarmouth, Southwold, Skegness, Ingoldmells, Cromer and Sheringham in their hoards whilst Hunstantion Beach makes it into the Trip Advisor top 25 best British beaches.
+Colchester is Britain’s oldest recorded town and was once the capital of Roman Britain.
+Ipswich has a long history as an important port.
+Nottingham boasts a fascinating system of caves underneath the city whilst three of its pubs; The Bell, The Salutation, and The Trip to Jerusalem fight it out with Ye Olde Fighting Cocks, St Albans, for the title of Oldest Pub in England!
+Lovers of the seaside visit the popular seaside resorts of Great Yarmouth, Southwold, Skegness, Ingoldmells, Cromer, and Sheringham in their hoards.
+Hunstanton Beach makes it into the Trip Advisor top 25 best British beaches.
 The Norfolk Broads are another attraction for boat and wildlife lovers alike.